Vusi-Gae/Real-Time-Facial-Recognition-Attendance-System/README.md

-Real-Time Facial Recognition Attendance System
+Real-Time Facial Recognition Attendance System\
-Project Overview
+Project Overview\
 This project aims to automate and streamline the process of tracking student attendance using real-time facial recognition technology.
-The system leverages computer vision and machine learning to accurately identify students and record their attendance, providing a more efficient and reliable alternative to traditional attendance methods.
+The system leverages computer vision and machine learning to accurately identify students and record their attendance, providing a more efficient and reliable alternative to traditional attendance methods.\

-Team Members
+Team Members\
-Tshepang Gaeatlholwe (Team Lead)
+Tshepang Gaeatlholwe (Team Lead)\
-Ernest Mokoena (Lead Developer)
+Ernest Mokoena (Lead Developer\

 System Architecture
 The system architecture comprises several key components:
 Webcam: Captures real-time video frames.
-OpenCV: Used for image processing and capturing frames from the webcam. face_recognition Library: Facilitates face detection and encoding.
+OpenCV: Used for image processing and capturing frames from the webcam face_recognition Library: Facilitates face detection and encoding.
 Firebase: Backend for storing student information, attendance records, and facial images.
 Firebase Realtime Database: For storing data records.